ct-js/docs.ctjs.rocks/docs/modding-events-and-injections.md

-# Extending ct.js' events with injections
+# Extending ct.js' gameplay loop with injections

 Injections are a powerful instrument to extend functionality of ct.js framework beyond adding methods or properties.
 It allows you to add logic to a game loop, load resources, create bundled Templates, etc.